androidx/androidx/docs/api_guidelines/modules.md

 the `artifact_id` validation from the script or rename the module after it has \
 been created.

-If you see an error message `No module named 'toml'` try the following steps.
+If you see an error message `No module named 'toml'`, `'setuptools'`, or similar, try the following steps:

 *   Install necessary tools if they are not already installed
     *   (Linux) `sudo apt-get install virtualenv python3-venv`
     *   (Mac) `pip3 install virtualenv`
+    *   (Mac homebrew) `brew install virtualenv`
 *   Create a virtual environment with `virtualenv androidx_project_creator` (you can choose another name for your virtualenv if you wish).
-*   Install the `toml` library in your virtual env with `androidx_project_creator/bin/pip3 install toml`
+*   Install the missing module(s) in your virtual environment with `androidx_project_creator/bin/pip3 install setuptools toml`
 *   Run the project creator script from your virtual env with `androidx_project_creator/bin/python3 ../../development/project-creator/create_project.py androidx.foo foo-bar`